AhedAladwan/dev-portfolio/README.md

 # dev-portfolio
-This is the repo that will host all my projects, past, current, and future.
+This is a repository for showcasing selected finished projects